Join our mailing list at eepurl.com/bGu4Qn

-Christiansen, a musician and producer whose bands have included Eggs, Grenadine and Here Come the Warm Jets LIVE, recorded "VOLUME II" with Alan Black, Alan Blattberg, Kate Edmundson, Matty Karas, Cheri Leone, Chris McBurney, Dave Satkowski and Meave Shelton and Pam Weis.
-Their bands and day jobs include the Trouble Dolls, Lightning Kites, Maracatu New York, Team Spider and The touring production of "Rain: A Tribute to the Beatles."
+Christiansen, a musician and producer whose bands have included Eggs, Grenadine and Here Come the Warm Jets LIVE, made “VOLUME III” with Alan Black, Alan Blattberg, Jessica Bruder, Kate Edmundson, Kim Howie, Matty Karas, Cheri Leone, Chris McBurney, Dave Satkowski, Meave Shelton and Pam Weis, all of whom play, or have played, in bands you may or may not have heard of.

 All 29 Hour Music People albums are available as pay-what-you-want downloads on Bandcamp (29hourmusicpeople.bandcamp.com

 ).
 All proceeds go to the Sweet Relief Musicians Fund, which pays the medical bills of working musicians.